NHS: Stop smoking and exercise to help - health minister

 It comes before nurses meet with ministers to discuss better pay and working conditions this week.

-Nurses have described working conditions as "hell on earth" and due to the number of people flocking to A&E.
+Nurses have described working conditions as "hell on earth" due to the number of people flocking to A&E.

 It has resulted in members of the Royal College of Nursing (RCN) saying they would announce further industrial action unless the Welsh government meet them half-way on their pay demands at meetings on Thursday.